Interpret & communicate the Gospel

 Loading...

 The Master of Theological Studies (MTS) degree is a two-year program (48 credit hours) that provides instruction in a broad range of theological disciplines.
 Students complete a 27-hour core curriculum and then craft the remaining seven courses to fit their academic and professional goals.
-MTS students must also complete a summative exercise in which they utlize research and critical-thinking skills within a specific theological field.
+MTS students must also complete a summative research project in which they utlize research and critical-thinking skills within a specific theological field.
 This track is open to students from all denominations.
+The MTS can be used to fulfill the Disciplinary Basic Graduate Theological Studies (BGTS) courses and certain other conference membership and ordination requirements in the United Methodist Church.
+It also applies to those who have completed the UMC's Basic Course of Study and have a bachelor's degree.

 Moss is nearing completion of his doctoral degree from Princeton Theological Seminary, and he will teach courses on practical theology, Black church studies and hip hop culture.